-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "I do, pet.
 Don't want you blown sky high, though.
 Back in a jiffy."

-(Stay away for thirty or forty minutes, then return with a bright smile.)
+(Stay away for 30 or 40 minutes, then return with a bright smile.)

 "Oh, hello, pet.
 Perfect hell down there.
 Blazing and hissing.
 Now, where were we?"